hos-b/cpp-ref/coroutines.md

 further reading: it is possible to have a `ReturnType` that is also an `Awaitable` (coroutine inside a coroutine?).

 ## 2.9. notes
-* always use `std::suspend_always` for the `final_suspend` and destroy the coroutine through its handle. there is no clean way of actually checking whether the coroutine has been destroyed. if `destroy()` is not called, the only other way is for the control to fall off the coroutine body, which is not a reliable way of memory management.
+* always use `std::suspend_always` for the `final_suspend` and destroy the coroutine through its handle. there is no clean way of actually checking whether the coroutine has been destroyed. if `destroy()` is not called, the only other way is for the control to fall off the coroutine body, which is not a reliable way of memory management, unless we use a smart pointer.